-

 After the trick is played, any cards of the other colour are discarded from it, and the winner then collects the trick as a penalty:

 - The winning card is put face up on top and the won cards (of the same colour) face down below it - the other colour cards are discarded.
 The trick is placed into the winner's trick stack: sideways next to the open cards.
+(It's not allowed to look inside old tricks.)

 - Exceptionally, if no one played the same colour (= no bullets to collect), the starting card is discarded as well, and the starting turn moves to the next player clockwise.

-special rule: NUMBER CLASSES
+Special rule: NUMBER CLASSES

 The numbers are divided into two classes: the lower class (2 - 10) and the higher class (J, Q, K, A).